Annual Report Navigator

 Our Impact

-Legado’s Thriving Future process honors the power and right of Indigenous Peoples & local communities to develop and implement sustainable solutions that are relevant to the challenges they face, leading to results like this:
+Legado’s Thriving Future process honors the power and right of local and Indigenous communities to develop and implement sustainable solutions that are relevant to the challenges they face, leading to results like this:

 484,100